deepakhj/cadent/README.md

 Unlike the generic `graphite` data format, which can have different time retentions and bin sizes for different metrics I have taken the approach that all metrics will have the same bin size(s).
-Meaning that all metrics will get binned into `keeper` buckets that are the same (you can have as many as you wish) and to keep the math simple and fast the timer buckets should be multiples of each other, for instance.
+Meaning that all metrics will get binned into `times` buckets that are the same (you can have as many as you wish) and to keep the math simple and fast the timer buckets should be multiples of each other, for instance.

     times = ["5s", "1m", "10m"]